Skip to page content

 - My passion is working with students to find and reach their educational dreams.
 As someone who worked and raised children during both college and graduate school, I know how challenging it can be to succeed in school.
 Drawing on my background working at the high school and college level, I collaborate with students to help navigate every step from the college admission process to completion.
 I am inspired by watching students discover their self-confidence and abilities throughout this process.

-SE Campus College Success Coach
+Southeast Campus College Success Coach

 - William Butler-Paisley

-Sylvania campus Success Coach
+Sylvania Campus Success Coach

 - Central to my educational philosophy is that every student has the potential to succeed.
 However, I also believe that none of us can succeed all by ourselves.
 When a student makes a connection with a mentor, instructors, and peers, he or she can begin a life-changing adventure of learning and personal growth.
 As a student success coach, I find immense joy in helping to remove barriers so that students can flourish as they pursue their academic goals.
 My college career began on a community college campus, and it served as a launching pad for a lifelong love of learning and curiosity.
 It was in college that I “found myself” as a student and community member, and it is now my wonderful obligation to help students make the same discovery.